Free Software Licensing Resources

 We occasionally give speeches about special topics, and conduct seminars to provide a comprehensive review of a particular license or issue.
 Check the FSF Events page to see what's on our calendar.
 If you'd like to arrange a talk for your organization, please contact us.

-If none of this information has answered your question, don't despair — just write us and we'll be happy to answer it.
-All you have to do is send an e-mail to firstname.lastname@example.org, and we'll be in touch.
+If none of this information has answered your question, don't despair -- just write us and we'll be happy to answer it.
+For developers of proprietary software, we also offer paid support.
+All you have to do is send an email to email@example.com, and we'll be in touch.